 A trip to northern Italy to discover one of the most popular destinations for Italian tourists.
-Here's what to do in Jesolo like a local in 7 moves.
+Here are the things to do in Jesolo like a local.

 Modern, ambitious, and with that nostalgic touch that pays homage to the Dolce Vita vibes that marked its golden age.
-Jesolo is all this and even more.
+Jesolo is all that and even more.

 It is a city by the sea, but also surrounded by rivers and lagoon, so close to Venice and yet profoundly different, suspended between the classic, relaxed and dancing atmospheres of the Adriatic coast and the sophistication that makes it a modern design city.